yiisoft/form-model/docs/guide/en/form-hydrator.md

 ### Manual initialization

-Form hydrator has 2 dependencies: hydrator and validator.
+Form hydrator has two dependencies: hydrator and validator.

 ```php
 use Yiisoft\FormModel\FormHydrator;